The ENDO-CARE Trial

 How have patients and the public been involved in this research?

-Patients with bowel cancer, their relatives, and members of the public helped develop and design this research.
+Patients with womb cancer, their relatives, and members of the public have helped to develop and design this research.
 They will continue to provide feedback and be involved in the research.

 Who is organising and funding the research?

 • Organised by: the Surgical Intervention Trials Unit, University of Oxford.

 • Funded by: the National Institute for Health and Care Research (NIHR).

 Who has reviewed the research?

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect participants’ interests.
 This research has been reviewed and given favourable opinion by the South Central – Oxford B Research Ethics Committee (Ref: 23/SC/0223).

 Thank you for considering taking part in this research.